djkeu/kukuk-js/README.md

 ## To Do:

 - Note: Check what is actually supposed to go in this README.md
-- ToDo: Favicon
+- Done: Favicon
-- ToDo: Add animation
+- Done: Add animation
 - ToDo: Add menu button
     - Theme
     - Kuku type